 I received my Ph.D. in Rhetoric & Composition at Purdue University.
 My dissertation, “It Depends on Who You Talk To: Mapping Writing Center-Writing Program Relationships at Small Liberal Arts Colleges,” focuses on the how programmatic relationships are impacted by institutional structures such as administrator positionality and labor, faculty governance, and student populations.

-I hold an MFA in creative writing from the University of Notre Dame and continue to write and publish poetry.
-My first chapbook, Rhadbdomancy, was released by Adjunct Press in 2016 .
+Previous to my doctorate studies, I received an MFA in creative writing from the University of Notre Dame and continue to write and publish poetry.
+My chapbook, Rhadbdomancy, was released by Adjunct Press in 2016 .
 My creative work is heavily influenced by media theory and archival/documentary methods.
 The history of Midwestern marshlands and the ecological impact of their erosion over time are also major influences on my work.

 When I’m not spending time on my academic or creative work, I can almost always be found reading a book.
-My favorite writers are Marilynne Robinson, Hilary Mantel, F. Scott Fitzgerald, Tana French, and Susan Howe.
-On the rare times a book is not handy, you will likely see me expanding my wine collection, listening to comedy and crime podcasts, or valiantly defending the beauty of my home state, Indiana.
+My favorite writers are Kurt Vonnegut, Marilynne Robinson, Hilary Mantel, F. Scott Fitzgerald, Olivia Laing, Tana French, and Susan Howe.
+On the rare times a book is not handy, you will likely see me expanding my wine collection, listening to comedy and film podcasts, or valiantly defending the beauty of my home state, Indiana.